ember-fastboot/fastboot-website/public/docs/architecture.md

 your Ember app can use are `radredis` (provided from npm) and `path` (a built-in Node module).

-If the package you are using is not built-in to Node, **you must also specify the package and a version in the `package.json` `dependencies` hash.** Built-in modules (`path`, `fs`, etc.) only need to be added to `fastbootDependencies`.
+If the package you are using is not built in to Node, **you must also specify the package and a version in the `package.json` `dependencies` hash.** Built-in modules (`path`, `fs`, etc.) only need to be added to `fastbootDependencies`.